Generation

 Messages, narratives, scripts, personas, and explanations can be produced at scale.

-The industrialization of influence describes the shift from manually crafted persuasion to influence that can be generated, personalized, tested, optimized, and deployed at machine speed.
+The industrialization of influence describes the shift from human-scale persuasion to influence that can be generated, personalized, tested, optimized, and deployed at machine speed.

 Influence isn't new.
 Intelligence tradecraft, propaganda, advertising, persuasion, fraud, and social engineering all predate AI.
 What is changing is the cost and speed of generation, the ability to personalize, and the possibility of continuous optimization.